Manuel Rosales: 2024 presidential bid

 Rosales launched a surprise bid for president in 2024, though he indicated he would willingly cede his position to a unity opposition candidate.
 He has been recognized as a more moderate opposition candidate and has been negotiable with the Nicolás Maduro government; he recognized Maduro's contested 2018 election and condemned sanctions on Venezuela enacted by the United States.
-Professor David Smilde of Tulane University said that the Maduro government believes that if Morales were to win the election, he would be more amicable, with Smilde stating "They see him with good reason as more moderate and less vendetta-driven."
+Professor David Smilde of Tulane University said that the Maduro government believes that if Rosales were to win the election, he would be more amicable, with Smilde stating "They see him with good reason as more moderate and less vendetta-driven."
 Corina Yoris, who was María Corina Machado's alternative candidate for the 2024 election, criticized Rosales' candidacy as "a betrayal" and argued that elections did not exist "if the regime chooses the candidates."

 On 20 April, Rosales suspended his candidacy and endorsed Edmundo González Urrutia.

 Personal life

 Rosales was a teacher before moving into public service.
 He was a co-founder of Universidad Nacional Experimental Sur del Lago, and received numerous distinctions and honors for his public service.

 He is married to Eveling Trejo de Rosales; they have ten children (Hender Manuel, Jenny, Manuel Alejandro, Marenel, Marebeth, Carlos Manuel, Manuel Andrés, Alejandra, and Aleida).